Collins-Omariba/harmonify/CONTRIBUTING.md

 # Contributing to Harmonify

 Thank you for your interest in contributing to Harmonify!
 We welcome contributions from the community to help build a comprehensive life management platform.
+By participating, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0, the license that governs this project.

 ## Ways to Contribute